White Egg Layers

 Pearl Star

-This popular hybrid is a relatively new chicken breed.
-They are a cross between Partridge Rocks and Sussex.
+This popular hybrid is a relatively new breed.
+They are a cross between a Partridge Rock chicken and a Sussex chicken.
 Pearl Stars are high-production layers, producing creamy white eggs.
 This active and friendly egg layer will thrive best in free-range or pastured poultry environments.

 Read More